 CDT is a combination of MLD, compression bandaging, compression garments, exercise and skin care.
 The initial stages of CDT consist of intensive treatment and attempts to reduce chronic swelling as much as possible.
 The intensive phase of CDT is followed by a less intensive maintenance phase.

 These are used in the maintenance phase of managing chronic swelling.
 These garments come from various manufacturers as either off-the-shelf or made-to-measure.
-Rachel will help you determine the best option for you – not every compression garment is appropriate for every person.
+Rebecca will help you determine the best option for you – not every compression garment is appropriate for every person.

 A compression pump uses air to supply compression in a rhythmic pattern that moves fluid from the affected parts of the body.
 While in some cases the pump can be used as the main form of therapy, compression pumps are mostly used as one of several treatment options to manage chronic swelling.